paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-037-claims.md

 #### References in Text
 The Federal Rules of Civil Procedure, referred to in subsec. (b)(2), (3), are set out in the Appendix to Title 28, Judiciary and Judicial Procedure.

 Section 101(f) of the Ethics in Government Act of 1978, referred to in subsec. (e)(2)(B), is section 101(f) of Pub.
 L. 95–521, title I, Oct.
 26, 1978, 92 Stat.
-1824, which was set out in the Appendix to Title 5, Government Organization and Employees.
+1824, which is set out in the Appendix to Title 5, Government Organization and Employees.

 #### Amendments
 2010—Subsec. (e)(4).
 Pub.
 L. 111–148 added par.
 (4) and struck out former par.
 (4) which read as follows: